kaiyuan-shi/kaiyuan-shi.github.io/About Me.md

 permalink: /About Me/
 ---

-Hello, my name is Kaiyuan Shi, and I prefer people to call me Sky, which are also the intial letters of my Chinese name.
+Hello, my name is Kaiyuan Shi, and I prefer people to call me Sky, which are also the initial letters of my Chinese name.
 I am currently working as a research assistant at Fudan University in professor [Dingyu Shao's Research Group](https://shaodingyu.github.io/).

 I received my B.S. in Physics from University of California- Los Angeles in 2022.